curiouscurrent/VoxLive/README.md

 # VoxLive
-Live Performances of Artists in one place.
+Live Performances and Concerts of Artists in one place.